samueljsb/til/content/posts/2023-08-04-profiling-zsh-startup-time.md

 zsh -i -c exit  0.14s user 0.17s system 71% cpu 0.432 total
 ```

 Success!
-400 ms isn't the fastest, but it's quick enough that it isn't bothering
+400ms isn't the fastest, but it's quick enough that it isn't bothering
 me so a good point to stop for now.